 We cannot possibly cover all the payout options, but here are a few of the most common ones:

-Single Life – the insurance company will pay you a set amount for the remainder of your life, no matter how long you live.
+The insurance company will pay you a set amount for the remainder of your life, no matter how long you live.
 If you live to 100, they pay all the way.
 If you only live to age 65, then they stop paying after that.
 Your lifespan totally determines it.
 This can be very hurtful to your spouse if he/she outlives you.
 They would not receive anything after your death.
 This bears repeating.
 Your spouse and your heirs could lose, when you die, whatever remaining balance has not yet been paid out.

-Joint Life – same concept as above except the insurance company agrees to pay for the remainder of your life or your spouses.
+The same concept as above except the insurance company agrees to pay for the remainder of your life or your spouses.
 The monthly payment amount will also be lower than it would be with the single life option.
 But if you die first, the insurance company will keep paying until your spouse dies.
-After you’re both deceased, your heirs would not receive anything.
-So, if you both were in a tragic car crash when aged 65, the insurance company would stop paying them.
+After you are both deceased, your heirs would not receive anything.
+So, if you both were in a tragic car crash when aged 65, the insurance company would stop paying then.
 Your heirs will lose the remaining balance which has not yet been paid out.

-20 Years Certain – the insurance company will pay to you, your spouse or your heirs for at least 20 years.
+The insurance company will pay you, your spouse, or your heirs for at least 20 years.
 The monthly amount will typically be lower than in the single life or joint life options above.

-Combinations – most of the time, the insurance company will offer you some combinations of the above options.
+Most of the time, the insurance company will offer you some combinations of the above options.
 One common combination would be “joint life and 20 years certain”.
-The insurance company will pay for as long as either you or your spouse are alive, but under no circumstances would they pay fewer than 20 years.
+The insurance company will pay for as long as either you or your spouse is alive, but under no circumstances would they pay fewer than 20 years.
 If you and your spouse both died early, your heirs would at least continue to receive payments for the remainder of 20 years.